Nothing in the world

 Although we may guess, in reality we don't know why we are here or what our definitive purpose is.
 Often I don't think that it even matters, there is joy in mystery and discontent in needing to know all the answers.

-What we do know is that life is for living, it’s precious and we shouldn’t squander it.
-Of that I'm certain.
+What we do know is that life is for living, it’s precious and we shouldn’t squander it, of that I'm certain.

 We conjure all sorts of stories about ourselves, they are all subjective, we can never really know the truth even about ourselves.